 Lightroom Infrared Color Swap Profiles

-LifePixel Infrared Camera Conversions - USA and Worldwide.
+LifePixel Infrared Camera Conversions & Filters - USA and worldwide.
 I have 3 cameras converted by LifePixel.

-Full Spectrum International Camera Conversions - European Union and Worldwide
+Full Spectrum International Camera Conversions & Filters - European Union and worldwide

 KEH Camera - Great source for used cameras and lenses where I've purchased many used items.